keywordsalad/thisfieldwas.green/site/_posts/2021-12-11-reasons-why-my-website-is-offline.md

 ---
 title: Reasons why my website is offline
+description: >-
+  My website comes out of the closet.
+This is from where I host several of my services, but the uptime is terrible!
 author: Logan McGrath
 comments: false
-published: 2021-12-11T14:43:25-0800
+published: 2021-12-11T14:43:25-08:00
 tags: self host, configuration management, tinfoil hat
 layout: post
-og_image: /images/reasons-my-website-is-offline/coming-out-of-the-closet-1024.png
+twitter:
+  image: /images/reasons-my-website-is-offline/coming-out-of-the-closet-512x512.png
+og:
+  image:
+    url: /images/reasons-my-website-is-offline/coming-out-of-the-closet-512x512.png
+    alt: The closet computer, in context
 ---

-{{put og_image: "peanutbutterjellytime.jpg"}}

 My website is hosted from a 2007 HP Pavilion tower that my best friend, Vlad, a privacy buff and [low-key minimalist](https://internetwebsite.ofvlad.xyz), found next to the garbage chute at his condo building.
-It appears to have been someone’s gaming rig in its prior life, as it has a decent graphics card in it and `8GB` of RAM.
-Its demise was likely an upgrade to Windows 10, as upon boot, the login screen was so unresponsive that I could barely get the mouse to register movement and indicate for the computer to shut down again.

 <!--more-->

+> It appears to have been someone’s gaming rig in its prior life, as it has a decent graphics card in it and `8GB` of RAM.
+Its abandonment was likely due to an upgrade to Windows 10, as upon boot, the login screen was so unresponsive that I could barely get the mouse to register movement and indicate for the computer to shut down again.

 I previously complained to Vlad about how untrustworthy I felt cloud providers are regarding data privacy.
 He finds this computer by sheer accident, and that he uses Arch Linux, btw[^archbtw], so he recommends that I breathe new life into it using Arch, and to see if I can self host some of my own services.